DominicBurkart/leoronic/readme.txt

   every node is connected (and using resources to constantly talk to) every other node.
 For those circumstances, Leoronic provides a framework of "ghost" workers that ask for asks and then perform them from the workers in a Leoronic cluster.
-A single worker running Leoronic can control many workers in a client / server setup, or a balance can be struck, with a Leoronic network comprised partially of ghosts and partially of workers.
+A single worker running Leoronic can control many ghosts in a client / server setup, or a balance can be struck, with a Leoronic network comprised partially of ghosts and partially of workers.
 The advantage of ghosts is that they require less network activity to maintain and allow clusters to scale,